 My euphoria every time a dolphin came up close was reflected back to me as I watched the faces of the swimmers around me.
 It was simply one of the best experiences of my life and certainly one I’ll remember forever!

 We spent the better part of an hour swimming with Hector’s dolphins before reluctantly retreating back onto the boat to return to Akaroa.
 The staff onboard plied us with hot chocolate and cookies as we warmed up in the boat’s cabin.

 Needless to say, there were smiles all around as we clambered out of our wetsuits back at base and enjoyed a very welcome warm shower before heading off to eat lunch at a nearby cafe.

 Ready to book your dolphin swim in Akaroa?
 Check out the latest prices and time slots here.

-Final Things to Know When Swimming With Wild Dolphins
+Final Things to Know When Swimming With Dolphins in Akaroa

 Before you book your New Zealand dolphin swim experience, there are a few things you should know: